iobroker-community-adapters/xs1/README.md

 ### 1.1.0

-* Added Admin3 capabities and compact mode to xs1
+* Added Admin3 capabities and support for new js-controller
-* Adapter runs only with node>=6.0
+* Adapter runs only with node>=8.16

 ### 1.0.2